Budgeting and Tax

 Another person, the second parent or guardian (the secondary claimant), will then be entitled to claim the SPCCC instead, provided they meet the qualifying criteria for secondary claimants.

-You may claim SPCCC again at a later date if you are still a qualifying primary claimant and the tax credit will be restored to you at the beginning of the tax year following the withdrawal.
+You may claim SPCCC again later if you are still a qualifying primary claimant and the tax credit will be restored to you at the beginning of the tax year following the withdrawal.